 Malaria Treatments

-The type of antimalarial medicine you'll need and how long you will need to take it will be determined by the following factors8:
+The type of antimalarial medicine you'll need and how long you will need to take it will be determined by the following factors:

 Our General Practice clinic offers the following antimalarial drugs on-site:

-Hydroxychloroquine, a derivative of Chloroquine, along with Atovaquone/Proguanil, is often the first drug to be used, depending on the strain of malaria.
-It is also the best tested, least expensive and most available medication for malaria.
+Hydroxychloroquine, a derivative of Chloroquine, along with Atovaquone/Proguanil, is often the first drug used, depending on the strain of malaria.
+It is also the best-tested, least expensive, and most available medication for malaria.

 The recommended treatment if the strain has Chloroquine resistance and is not severe.
 It comes in a tablet form under the name Malarone and is taken orally.
 An intravenous treatment of Atovaquone/Proguanil might also be used as an interim treatment in more severe cases of malaria.